nikolayg/nikgrozev-website/_posts/blog/2018-09-18-diy-type-safe-aop-in-typescript.md

 status: publish
 excerpt:
-    In this article, we will demonstrate how to implement a simple type safe utility function for audit logging in Typescript.
+    In this article, we will demonstrate how to implement a simple type safe utility function for audit logging in TypeScript.
 categories:
 - JavaScript
 - TypeScript